alimalkhalifa/SuperChampionQuest/README.md

 # SuperChampionQuest
 Global Game Jam 2019 Submission

+# How to Run

+Start `SuperChampionQuest.exe` on Windows, `SuperChampionQuest.app` on OSX, or `./SuperChampionQuest` on Linux

+64-bit only

 # Plot

 Your home is under attack by a strange creature.
 Kill it to save the townsfolk and your family!